Terex Hi-Ranger Optima TC55 Bucket Truck

 General Utilities: Toolbox, bucket cover, ground protection mat, wheel chock.

-# 10: CUSTOMIZATION
+# 10: CUSTOMIZATION IN ONLINE AUCTION

-Custom Truck One Source is the first true single-source provider of specialized truck and heavy equipment solutions.
-With sales, rentals, aftermarket parts and service, equipment customization, remanufacturing, financing solutions, and asset disposal, our team of experts, vast equipment breadth and integrated network of locations across North America offer superior service and unmatched efficiency for our customers.
+Custom Truck One Source* is the first true single-source provider of specialized truck and heavy equipment solutions.
+With sales, bucket truck rentals, aftermarket parts and service, equipment customization, remanufacturing, financing solutions, and asset disposal, our team of experts, vast equipment breadth and integrated network of locations across North America offer superior service and unmatched efficiency for our customers.*